Bppatkar/jsMachineCodingRoundQNAbyBHanu/README.md

 ```
 _____________________________________________________

-### Write a js function that checks whether a passed string is palindrome or not
+## Check if a String is a Palindrome

 ```Javascipt
 function strPalChecker(str) {
   if (str === str.split("").reverse().join("")) {